-You might never have heard of ovarian follicles before, nor expected them to be of such importance to you and your fertility.
-However, follicles are perhaps one of the most intrinsic parts of a woman’s reproductive system, and how many follicles you have is often a straightforward way of determining how likely you could be to conceive naturally or which assisted fertility treatment such as IVF would work well for you.
+Ovarian follicle: you might never have heard of it before, nor expected them to be of such importance to you and your fertility.
+However, follicles are perhaps one of the most intrinsic parts of a woman’s reproductive system.
+How many follicles you have is often a straightforward way of determining how likely you could be to conceive naturally or which assisted fertility treatment such as IVF would work well for you.

-Follicles are small sacs of fluid found on the outside layer of the ovaries, which contain immature eggs (oocytes).
+An ovarian follicle is a small sac of fluid found on the outside layer of the ovaries, which contain immature eggs (oocytes).
 When the time comes, and the follicle has grown to the right size, it ruptures and releases a matured egg ready to be fertilised.
 A common misconception is that each follicle releases multiple eggs.
 However, as to the question of how many eggs are in a follicle, the answer is: just one.

 This is the scientific process behind ovulation, which generally occurs monthly for most women between puberty and menopause.
 Several follicles will begin to develop with each cycle, but generally just one of them will release an oocyte.
 The follicles that don’t release an egg disintegrate.
 This process is known as atresia, and can actually happen at any stage during the follicle’s development.